 We ask that you submit only three letters, no more, no less.

 - A Personal Statement: Your statement should be double-spaced and should respond to the following topics:

-1. Provide a statement describing how your work experiences and professional interests have prepared you to be successful in the graduate program to which you have applied (i.e.: the specialty track such as FNP, Adult CNS, HSM).
+3. How has your previous work experience and professional interests prepared you to be successful in the Loyola graduate program?4.
+Describe your future goals in relationship to the program to which you have applied.

 - Grade Point Average (GPA): A minimum undergraduate nursing GPA of 3.0 is required, and while we do consider all applications, a GPA below a 3.0 may be grounds for a decline or admittance under strict probation.
 Strict probation requires students to enroll in three designated courses and to receive a minimum grade of B in each course.